maxulysse/maxulysse/README.md

 - I keep track of my publications with [ORCID](https://orcid.org/0000-0003-2827-9261) and [Google Scholar](https://scholar.google.fr/citations?user=bzhsE6oAAAAJ)
 - I μblog, but mainly RT on [Twitter](https://twitter.com/gau/) or [Mastodon](https://scholar.social/@gau)
 - I share food and cats pictures on [Instagram](https://www.instagram.com/maxulysse/) with sometimes an occasional landscape
+- If you find anything in my repo useful and want to say thanks, you can [Buy me a coffee](https://buymeacoffee.com/maxulysse)